The 40-Year-Old Virgin: Initial critical response

-Emanuel Levy gave the film a B+ grade, calling it an R-rated comedy superior to Wedding Crashers that has "a generous heart and a sweet, almost naive center" in spite of the profane language used.
+Emanuel Levy gave the film a B+ grade, calling it an R-rated comedy superior to Wedding Crashers that has "a generous heart and a sweet, almost naive center" despite the profanity.
 While Brian Lowry of Variety believed The 40-Year-Old Virgin was slightly too long and "indulges in some juvenile excesses", he also felt it often provoked laughs even when "sophomorically homophobic".
 Rating the movie 3 1/2 stars, The Baltimore Sun critic Chris Kaltenbach opened with "People see the name of this movie and get defensive.
-What's wrong with being a virgin? they ask.
-Absolutely nothing, and that's part of the point of The 40-Year-Old Virgin, probably the most sweet-spirited sex comedy ever made.
+What's wrong with being a virgin?
+They ask.
+Absolutely nothing, and that's part of the point of The 40-Year-Old Virgin, probably the sweetest sex comedy ever made.
 It's pretty funny, too."
 He went on to call the lead character "endearing" and "a marvelous comic invention".

 Ann Hornaday of The Washington Post is critical of the film, but praised Carell for his performance.
 She wrote Andy remaining "steadfastly chaste and genuinely humane" was its most surprising aspect and described him as a character "of old-fashioned decency in a movie that otherwise flouts it at every turn".
 It was condemned by Harry Forbes of Catholic News Service as "relentlessly vulgar and frequently offensive", and by political columnist Cal Thomas for being an example of societal decline in regard to "self-control or what was once known as purity".